getkanchi/kanchi/README.md

 # Kanchi

-Real-time Celery task monitoring system with WebSocket support.
+Kanchi is a real-time Celery task monitoring (and management) system with an enjoyable user interface.
+It provides insights into task execution, worker health, and task statistics.

 ## Features

 - Real-time task monitoring via WebSocket
+- Task filtering and searching (date range, status, name, worker, full-text)
 - Task retry tracking and orphan detection
+- Daily task statistics and history
 - Worker health monitoring
-- SQLite (development) and PostgreSQL (production) support
 - Auto-migrations with Alembic

 ## Quick Start with Docker